Types of Retirement Plans: Which Is Right for You?

 When saving for retirement, there are different types of plans and accounts to consider.
 For instance, did you know it’s possible to have multiple retirement plans, rather than just letting your 401(k) do all the work?

-In this article, we'll go over some of the basic rules of different retirement plans, along with pros and cons for each.
-As you consider your potential options, it’s a good idea to consult a financial advisor or tax professional to help you choose the best plan for you.
+In this article, we'll go over some of the general rules of different retirement plans, along with pros and cons for each.
+As you consider your potential options, it’s a good idea to consult a financial advisor or tax professional to help you choose a plan (or plans) that’s right for you.

 Good to know: IRS contribution limits and rules for different retirement account types are subject to change.
 Always visit IRS.gov or check with a tax professional for the most up-to-date information.